christopherfrieler/android-utils/README.md

 ## Strings

-``rocks.frieler.android.utils.Strings`` contains all kind of utility-functions dealing with Strings.
+`rocks.frieler.android.utils.Strings` contains all kind of utility-functions dealing with Strings.

+## Preconditions

+`rocks.frieler.android.utils.Preconditions` contains utility-functions to check the preconditions of functions.